abcnorio/mixedmethod-rcode/README.md

 ## Licenses and Credits

 The R code is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please feel free to use, modify or share the code if it is helpful for you.
-The functions taken from other packages have their own license.
+The functions taken from other packages have their own licenses.
 Details can be found in the license file of cited and referenced packages and scripts.
 The AQUAD7 binary `aquad7_170117.exe` has a (C) by GL Huber (2017).
 The more recent version of AQUAD8 can be found freely on the [AQUAD 8](https://www.aqua.de) webpage.

 ## References